Rape charges weaponized to justify genocide

 Nevertheless, it is necessary to recognize that there are real situations where racists and war propagandists fabricate allegations.
 They do this to appeal to the instinctive sympathy with anyone who has experienced the horrible crime of rape.
 Undocumented claims of “rape camps” were made during the U.S./NATO wars against Yugoslavia and Libya.

-When rich and middle “feminists” buy into this propaganda they are essentially accomplices to genocide and actually harm the cause of rape survivors.
+When rich and middle-class women’s organizations buy into this propaganda, they are essentially accomplices to genocide and actually harm the cause of rape survivors.

 The group Speak Up, “A feminist initiative to support victims of violence in all its forms,” states: “Exploiting women’s bodies and rape allegations as war propaganda carries profound and extensive implications, affecting not only the immediate conflict but also influencing global attitudes and perceptions about women.
 This approach undermines the credibility of legitimate cases of sexual violence.